eduardoboucas/buildtimes/_posts/2015-02-12-battling-with-ie8-html5-shiv-and-svg.markdown

 <!--<![endif]-->
 {% endhighlight %}

 It works, but I'm not too convinced about this solution.
 It doesn't cause any harm because modern browsers will treat the conditions as plain comments and ignore them, but I don't like the idea of having to wrap every SVG declaration with that piece of legacy code.
-What are your thoughts?
+What are your thoughts?<!--tomb-->